Skyline Views in NYC You Won’t Want to Miss

 Pier 57 Rooftop Park

-You won’t want to miss New York City’s newest attraction that is offering another great place to enjoy all the NYC views!
-This BRAND NEW rooftop park is totally free with 80,000 square feet!
-On top of that, the Pier 57 Rooftop Park is now Manhattan’s largest rooftop park available to the public!
+You won’t want to miss New York City’s newest attraction which is offering another great place to enjoy all the NYC views!
+This BRAND NEW rooftop park is totally free, with 80,000 square feet!
+On top of that, Pier 57 Rooftop Park is now Manhattan’s largest rooftop park available to the public!

 Address: 57 Hudson River Greenway, New York, NY 10011